-As a dad to a 5 year old boy, as well as two girls (nearly 8 and 18 months respectively), I’m fortunate to enjoy a wonderful relationship with all 3 of my kids.
-But although they each have their own very individual personality traits, (some great, some not so great, like us all!), the father-son relationship is very different to the father-daughter one.
+As a dad to a 5 year old boy, as well as two girls, I’m fortunate to enjoy a wonderful relationship with all 3 of my kids.
+But although they each have their own very individual personality traits (some great, some not so great, like us all!), the father-son relationship is very different to the father-daughter one.
 I’ve come up with a list of 6 important things a Dad should always tell his son, in order to instil good virtues and values that will stay with him as he goes through life.

 Being a gentleman is always a good thing and never a bad thing for the simple reason that at its core, it means nothing more than being nice, being respectful, being helpful, and being kind to others, both males and females alike.